mjesun/loxberry-music-server-gateway/README.md

 - `/zone/:zone/next`: move to the next track.

+- `/zone/:zone/alarm/:type/:volume`: an alarm has been requested to play.
+Type can be one of `general`, `bell`, `clock` or `fire`.
+Volume establishes at what volume it has to be played.

 Each of these should respond with the zone status _after_ executing the call.
 For instance, `/zone/1/pause` should respond with a `state` of `"pause"` even if the internal player hasn't paused yet.
 This enables accurate synchronization